Now accepting Telehealth appointments. Contact us to schedule a virtual visit.

 Though not harmful to your physical health, vitiligo can affect your mental health.
 Many people with the skin condition struggle with low self-esteem and depression.

-When you visit LUX Dermatology for skin pigmentation loss, the dermatologists do an in-depth clinical exam to provide an accurate diagnosis.
+When you visit LUX Dermatology for skin pigmentation loss, our dermatologists do an in-depth clinical exam to provide an accurate diagnosis.

 Cosmetic camouflage